BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.

+3:20 And Adam called his wife's name Eve; because she was the mother of all living.

+3:21 Unto Adam also and to his wife did the LORD
+God make coats of skins, and clothed them.

+3:22 And the LORD God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever: 3:23 Therefore the LORD God sent him forth from the garden of Eden, to till the ground from whence he was taken.

+3:24 So he drove out the man; and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life.

 ## The Book of Psalms